severr/severr-javascript/README.md

-# severr-javascript - the javascript library for the Severr API
+# trakerr-javascript - the javascript library for the Trakerr API

-Get your application events and errors to Severr via the *Severr API*.
+Get your application events and errors to Trakerr via the *Trakerr API*.

 - API version: 1.0.0
 - SDK version: 1.0.0